 Here are five potential health benefits of rhodiola rosea:

 2. Energy Production and Prevention of Fatigue.
 Working as an antioxidant, Rhodiola may protect the cells' mitochondria from damage, in turn leading to higher caliber energy production.
-Rhodiola may also increase ATP and CP (creatine phosphate) production, both of which lead to increased exercise performance.
+Rhodiola may also increase ATP and CP (creatine phosphate) production (3), both of which lead to increased exercise performance (4).

 3. Neurological and Brain Health.
 Neurological deterioration is behind some of the worst degenerative diseases like Parkinson's and Alzheimer's.
 Rhodiola's potent antioxidant effect may be neuroprotective and assist in repairing damages that eventually lead to degenerative diseases.
 Rhodiola may be able to help save injured neurons.
 In healthy individuals, rhodiola rosea could be a useful nootropic.
-In one study, rhodiola elicited was significant improvement in cognitive functioning for a group of healthy physicians who were consistently on night shifts.
+In one study, rhodiola elicited significant improvements in cognitive functioning for a group of healthy physicians who were consistently on night shifts (5).

-We are also learning that inflammation has a huge correlation (if not a cause) with neurological diseases.
+We are also learning that inflammation is correlated with neurological diseases.
 Rhodiola might have the ability to help control systemic inflammation and stave off the progression of some of these age-related diseases.

 4. Fat Loss.
-This study linked rhodiola rosea extract to lipolytic and anti-adipogenetic activity in humans.
-If we're projecting, this means that rhodiola could help with both the breakdown of fat and the prevention of fat storage.
+This study linked rhodiola rosea extracts, namely the salidroside and rosavins contained in them, to lipolytic and anti-adipogenetic activity in humans (6).
+This means that rhodiola could help with both the breakdown of fat and the prevention of fat storage.
 Perhaps rhodiola could even be an accompaniment to a ketogenic diet if it continues to show promise in assisting with fat burning and counteracting fat storage.

 5. Use as a SERM.
-A study showed that rhodiola could potentially help older women combat the adverse effects of menopause by acting as a SERM (selective estrogen receptor modulator).
+A study showed that rhodiola could potentially help older women combat the adverse effects of menopause by acting as a SERM (selective estrogen receptor modulator) (7).
 It could lessen some of the deleterious effects of menopause like bone loss, psychological effects, and cardiovascular effects.

 These are just five quick uses for rhodiola rosea.
 Its potential benefits actually span much wider.